 If you wish to follow postgraduate taught courses, we offer a range of specialist programmes.
 Graduates from the MA programmes have successful careers in a range of areas that build on their studies at Royal Holloway.

-Our MA programmes offer intensive training in different aspects of theatre and performance: MA Playwriting, MA in Contemporary Performance Practices, and a new MA Directing course taught by renowned theatre director Katie Mitchell OBE.
+Our MA programmes offer intensive training in different aspects of theatre and performance: MA Playwriting, MA in Contemporary Performance Practices, and a new MA Theatre Directing course taught by renowned theatre director Katie Mitchell OBE.
 Each MA programme combines creative and critical practices.

-We also now offer an MA by Research in Drama and Theatre Studies.
+We also now offer an MA by Research in Drama, Theatre and Dance.

-The Department of Drama and Theatre is an ideal place to undertake PhD research.
+The Department of Drama, Theatre and Dance is an ideal place to undertake PhD research.
 You’ll join one of the largest groups of PhD students in the UK and will be taught by academics with international reputations.
 Our doctoral students often work together organising conferences, editing Platform, the journal for Early Career researchers, and contributing to undergraduate experience through directing plays and leading other activities.
 Many of our successful doctoral students have been appointed to full time lecturing posts in a range of universities both in the UK and internationally and become highly respected practitioners and in the cultural sector.

 For more information about applying for a PhD check our information for current students page.